juju/docs/src/en/developer-getting-started.md

 ## Submitting your charm for review

-Once the charm is complete you can  [submit the charm for review](./charm-review-process.html), where if accepted  would be included in the recommended section of the Juju Charm Store.
-Charms in the recommended section follow Charm Store policy and best pratctices for charms.
-The recommended charms have a shorter namespace on the Charm Store website, and are listed higher in search results on <http://jujucharms.com>
+Once the charm is complete you can [submit the charm for review](./charm-review-process.html) where, if accepted, would be included in the recommended section of the Juju Charm Store.
+Charms in the recommended section must follow Charm Store policy and best practices for charms.
+These recommended charms have a shorter namespace on the Charm Store website, and are listed higher in search results on <http://jujucharms.com>